logseq/nbb-logseq/README.md

 6
 ```

+### Dependency Management

+`nbb-logseq` can use libraries from both NPM and ClojureScript.
+For NPM
+libraries,  use `package.json` like you would in a Node.js project.
+For
+ClojureScript libraries, create a `nbb.edn` file and [install
+babashka](https://github.com/babashka/babashka#installation).
+The two main keys
+a `nbb.edn` file supports are `:deps` and `:paths`.
+See [babashka
+docs](https://book.babashka.org/#_paths_and_deps) for more.
+Logseq's
+graph-parser is a ClojureScript library so using it requires adding it to `:deps`
+in `nbb.edn`.
+For a quickstart with `nbb.edn`, copy [this
+nbb.edn](fly-io/nbb.edn) from the fly.io example.
+See [nbb's
+docs](https://github.com/babashka/nbb#dependencies) for more info about how
+dependencies work.

 ## Projects using nbb-logseq

 * https://github.com/logseq/graph-validator - github action
 * https://github.com/cldwalker/logseq-query - commandline tool
 * https://github.com/logseq/bb-tasks#logseqbb-tasksnbb - bb tasks that use nbb-logseq
 * https://github.com/dom8509/logseq-to-markdown - CLI to export graph to Hugo Markdown files
+* https://github.com/logseq/docs/tree/master/script - Scripts to query docs
 * For more examples see the [examples directory](examples).

 ## Versioning